Tracer

 "Not too good," an FBI agent replied.
 "He looks like he's caught in some kind of tractor beam, or something, that keeps him from moving."

-"What is THAT?" wondered the FBI man.
+"What is that?" asked the FBI man.

 "That," the cryptographer replied, opening the piece of paper, "Is the access code to this thing."
 He began punching buttons on the grid of the disk according to the paper's specifications.
 "I finally figured out how this energy gun works.
 Only problem is that if it hasn't been used for more than about 38 hours, or if it changes owners, the access code has to be re-entered."

 He tapped the last key with a gallant finger.
 "There.
-The energy bolt generator is now armed and operable."
+The energy bolt generator is armed and operable."

-'I can't move' was the pressing thought running through Jeff's mind.
-Though he pulled with his every muscle, he couldn't unfix himself.
-Suddenly, he forgot to strain when he saw what was turning in his direction.
-A huge object, shaped like a searchlight and three times as big as the thing which immobilized him, rotated until he was looking straight into it.
-Jeff tried to swallow, but even that was nearly impossible against the petrifying beam he was locked in.
+I can't move, Jeff thought.
+I. Can't.
+Move.
+Though he pulled with his every muscle, he couldn't budge an inch.
+Then he saw what was turning in his direction and momentarily forgot to strain.
+A huge searchlight-shaped something on the ship's hull, three times as big as the spotlight-shaped thing immobilizing him, rotated until he was looking straight into it.
+Jeff tried to swallow, but that damn green beam petrifying him made even that nearly impossible.

 The cryptologist lowered his binoculars, and made his decision.
-He had to do something to help the man in yellow, even if it was only distracting the empire for a few seconds.
+He had to do something to help the man in yellow, even if it was only distracting the 27 Empire for a few seconds.
 Determinedly, he raised the disk with its flat side facing the bottom of the ship, aimed for the spotlight that was holding Tracer still, and put his thumb over the right-hand button on the disk's top.
 "This one's for you, Jeff Boeing," he said to himself, and pressed the button.

 A white-hot ball of energy sprang from the front of the disk and thundered into the craft's underside.
 He'd missed the green beam generator by only meters.

 Each second the disk fired another bolt, and each time the shots impacted nearer and nearer to the suspension-beam projector.
-Finally, on the fifth hit, the bolt hit its mark, and the green projector flew apart in a shower of sparks.
+Finally, on the fifth shot, the bolt hit its mark, and the green projector flew apart in a shower of sparks.
 Tracer seized the opportunity, shot straight up, and cheered, "I'm free!"

 The searchlight-shaped Devastator traversed to face its new target, still fully charged and ready to fire.
-The cryptographer, now panicking, tried to take aim at the weapon, but was cut short.
+The professor, now panicking, tried to take aim at the weapon, but was cut short.
 A meter-and-a-half wide shaft of blinding blue light bridged the gap between the Devastator and the ground, enveloping the cryptographer and the FBI agent standing next to him in an opaque cloak of energy.

-"In this thick nitrogen-oxygen atmosphere our main batteries can't even penetrate his armor.
-Our Devastator and our tractor beam are destroyed.
-There must be some way we can stop him!"
+"In this thick nitrogen-oxygen atmosphere our main batteries can't even penetrate his armor," the High Mandarin growled.
+"Our Devastator and our tractor beam are destroyed."

-"Well," suggested the second-in-command, "There's always the slicers, sir."
+"Well," suggested the second-in-command, "There's always the —"

 His compu-display lit up with the updated damage report.
 The numbers didn't look good.